Certora/Documentation/docs/cvl/types.md

    named, not the inheriting contract.

- - For types defined at the file level, the named contract can be any contract from which the type is visible.
+ - For types defined at the file level, the named contract can be any contract in the scene from which the type is visible.

 ```{warning}
 If you do not qualify the type name with a contract name, the type name will be